Power: A New Social Analysis: Organizations and individuals

 Of those whose wills are facilitated by an organisation, kinds include "the gentleman, the sage, the economic magnate, the political statesman", and "the covert manager" (or political wire-puller).
-Each beneficiary of power is parasitic upon certain kinds of organisations, and has certain key traits which uniquely put them at advantage (Russell 1938:29–34):
+Each beneficiary of power is parasitic upon certain kinds of organisations, and has certain key traits which uniquely put them at advantage:

 Thus, a political wire-puller such as Grigori Rasputin enjoys power best when playing off another person's hereditary power, or when the organisation benefits largely from an air of mystery.
-By contrast, the wirepuller suffers a wane in power when the organizational élite is made up of competent individuals (Russell 1938:34).
+By contrast, the wirepuller suffers a wane in power when the organizational élite is made up of competent individuals.